 Tactics explain “what to do and when”, and need several techniques to execute them.

 Techniques explain how to do a movement (tactic).

 Here’s an example of the skills of “Posting for Leader’s Turn”:

 |Strategy: What’s the goal||Tactic: what it causes||Technique: how it happens|

 |Keep follower close while leader turns around in place||Post on count 4 to prevent follower’s further travel||Negate follower’s momentum by applying

 equal & opposite force, by tightening the bicep and ceasing elbow extension (more

 It is a very common pitfall for teachers to use the word “technique” when they are actually referring to “tactics“.
-(This is why there is a whole section dedicated to T, T, S in the SLDM!)
+(This is why there is a whole section dedicated to T, T, S in both the Swing Literacy Teacher Development Program and the Dancer Development Program!)
 But as a learner, what you need to know is that just because you hear good advice that offers a valid tactic, does not mean that you will have any idea HOW to implement it, unless you also learn the accompanying technique.
 And this accompanying technique gold is harder to acquire, like a “batteries sold separately” situation.